will-barnard/will-barnard/README.md

 ### Major Projects

+- <a href="http://kitchen-jam.com">Kitchen Jam</a>
+    - Improvise, iterate, improve!
+Log your meals and become a better home chef
+    - Users create their own recipes and can upload photos, add their friends, and comment on each others cooking
 - <a href="http://train-tracker.will-barnard.com">Train Tracker</a>
     - Web app for tracking Chicago trains
     - Data analytics determine prediction accuracy
     - Microservice architecture
-- <a href="http://kitchen-jam.com">Kitchen Jam</a>
-    - Improvise, iterate, improve!
-Log your meals and become a better home chef
-    - Users create their own recipes and can upload photos
 - <a href="http://virtual-vibes.will-barnard.com">Virtual Vibes</a>
     - Message board app - users can create and moderate their own communities
     - Posts can be sorted by recent and most popular